Puerto Ricans ask, ‘What’s next?’ as they await new governor

 It’s the question hundreds of thousands of Puerto Ricans are now asking themselves after having achieved their main goal: ousting a governor for the first time in the U.S. territory’s recent history.

+However, Pierluisi would have to be approved by the island’s House and Senate, and Meléndez and others have said they would not vote for him.
+Pierluisi served as Puerto Rico’s non-voting representative in Congress in 2009-2017 and now works as a lawyer for a firm that represents a federal control board overseeing the Puerto Rican government’s finances, something that critics say is a conflict of interest.

+A special session to vote on Pierluisi has been scheduled for Friday, just four hours before Rosselló is supposed to resign.

-Rosselló is scheduled to step down Friday at 5 p.m., but it’s unclear who will fill his position.
-The island’s secretary of state would by law automatically become governor, but Luis Rivera Marín joined more than a dozen other officials who resigned in the wake of an obscenity-laced chat that was recently leaked in which he, Rosselló and others made fun of women, gay people and victims of Hurricane Maria.
+The secretary of state by law automatically replaces a governor who leaves office, but Luis Rivera Marín vacated that post by joining more than a dozen other officials who resigned in the wake of an obscenity-laced chat that was recently leaked in which he, Rosselló and others made fun of women, gay people and victims of Hurricane Maria.

-If a new secretary of state is not named in time, the governorship goes to Justice Secretary Wanda Vázquez, who has said she is not interested in the job and also faces the ire of protesters who are calling for her to step down.
+If a new secretary of state is not approved by Friday, the governorship goes to Justice Secretary Wanda Vázquez, who has said she is not interested in the job and also faces the ire of protesters who are calling for her to step down.

-Beyond those demands, Puerto Ricans say they now want to root out government corruption and debate how to accomplish this while harnessing the energy that still remains from the days of street protests that led to Rosselló to agree to resign.
+But beyond those demands, Puerto Ricans say they now want to root out government corruption and debate how to accomplish this while harnessing the energy that still remains from the days of street protests that led to Rosselló to agree to resign.

 “We have to maintain the continuity of what has happened to clean out the government,” said José Rivera Santana, a 64-year-old planner.
 “The future of Puerto Rico is in the hands of our people right now.
 We cannot be passive.”